 Between 100 and 200 US Dollars

 This vacuum sealer is fully automated, the machine detects the bag and food type to give the best seal it has a dry and moist food setting button, and it works with most bags from other manufacturers.
-It has a retractable handheld vacuum ideal for containers and jars, and the removable tray catches all the drippings for an easy cleanup.
+It has a retractable handheld vacuum ideal for containers and jars, and the removable tray catches all the drippings for easy cleanup.

-The main issues with this particular vacuum sealer is that it wastes bag because you need to be evenly inside the sealer and it is slow, as it takes all the air out and is fully automated you need to wait.
+The main issues with this particular vacuum sealer are that it wastes bag because you need to be evenly inside the sealer and it is slow, as it takes all the air out and is fully automated you need to wait.
 Honestly, it is not that big of a deal because you can prep the next bag as the machine does the sealing.